illinoistech-itm/jhajek/itmd-521/labs/chapter-07/Readme.md

 ### Deliverable

-In your private repo you push the single Java or Python file you have written, and the sample data, and this Readme.md file to the directory under your private GitHub repo: labs > chapter-07.
+In your private repo push the single Java or Python file you have written, any jars and the Readme.md document to the directory under your private GitHub repo: itmd-521 > labs > chapter-07.

-Submit the URL to this page to Blackboard as your deliverable
+Submit the URL to this page to Blackboard as your deliverable.